 The Compensation Committee and the Board require the CEO to hold Company stock with a value equal to 4.0 times his base salary until his separation from the Company.
-Senior Vice Presidents are required to hold Company stock with a value equal to 2.0 times their base salary until their separation from the Company.
+Senior Vice Presidents are required to hold Company stock with a value of 1.5 times her base salary until their separation from the Company.
 The Chief Accounting Officer is required to hold Company stock with a value of 1.5 times her base salary until her separation from the Company.
 Personal holdings and vested awards count towards the ownership multiple.
 Although NEOs are not required to make purchases of our common stock to meet their target ownership multiple, NEOs are restricted from divesting any securities until such ownership multiples are attained, except in the event of hardship or to make a required tax payment, and they must maintain their ownership multiple after any such transactions.
 Once met, they must maintain their ownership multiple during their service.
-The current target stock ownership for NEOs as of March 4, 2019 is shown below.
+The current target stock ownership for NEOs as of March 1, 2019 is shown below.
 Mr. Sotos and Mr. Plotkin became subject to the stock ownership guidelines upon becoming NEOs in 2016.
-In addition, Mr. Malcarney and Ms. Stillwell became subject to the stock ownership guidelines upon becoming NEOs in 2018.
-As such, all of the NEOs continue to work towards meeting the required ownership multiple.
+In addition, Mr. Malcarney and Ms. Stillwell became subject to the stock ownership multiple.

+Target Ownership Actual Ownership

-Named Executive Officer Target Ownership Multiple Actual Ownership Multiple
+Named Executive Officer Multiple Multiple

 Christopher S. Sotos 4.0x 3.3x

-Chad Plotkin 2.0x 1.2x
+Chad Plotkin 2.0x 1.1x

-Kevin P. Malcarney 2.0x 1.5x
+Kevin P. Malcarney 2.0x 1.0x

 Mary-Lee Stillwell 1.5x 0.8x